 HHS places HIPAA penalties tiers (Via Fierce Healthcare):

-A study published by Centrify found that 80% of consumers trust their healthcare providers to protect their information.
+A study published by Centrify found that 80% of customers trust their healthcare providers to protect their information.

 That much trust places pressure on MSPs working with healthcare organizations to perform at their best.
 When a healthcare company accepts your services, they’re trusting you will help them keep their patient’s data secure.
 If you receive a fine because you weren’t following HIPAA and it goes public, you may lose up to 31% percent of your customers (Ponemon).